Tradwife: Political orientation

 Tradwives have been linked to the alt-right movement.
 Other researchers have identified a wide range of political views among tradwives, which, while primarily conservative, range from the moderate to the extreme.

 Despite their broader link to extreme right-wing ideologies, not all tradwives endorse extreme ideas, and ideology is not an integral part of the subculture.
 Prominent British tradwife and influencer Alena Pettitt posted on social media in 2020 that she was "dumbfounded" by the media's "smear campaign" against tradwives, arguing they were all being unfairly linked to extremism.
 Historian Kristy Campion of Charles Sturt University has cautioned against "denouncing all tradwives as far-right extremists", saying that, for many women, embracing a "traditional wife" lifestyle was a personal choice unconnected to a specific ideology.

 Seyward Darby discussed the tradwife aesthetic in her 2020 book, Sisters in Hate: American Women and White Extremism, and shared interviews with women who identify as traditional.
-She found that some women in the movement espoused tenets of the American far right, including White supremacy, antisemitism, populism, and ultraconservatism.
+She found that some women in the movement espoused tenets of the American far right, including white supremacy, antisemitism, populism, and ultraconservatism.

 One 2025 study found a diversity of ideological beliefs among TikTok tradwife influencers, with the exception that anti-feminism was common across the group.

+Political socialization plays a significant role in shaping the views of young women, often encouraging them to adopt ideologies that are presented to them.
+With this, however, the political movement of conservatism is prone to evolve through new generations and cultural shifts.
+Undeniably, many women do and have held conservative ideologies, but in recent times, under the renewed prominence of figures such as president Donald Trump, these ideologies have been normalized, ranging from media trends, including the "Traditional-Wife" lifestyle, to Project 2025's ideal "nuclear family".

+Published in 2024, Trump's Project 2025 outlines a default structure for American life.
+This structure includes the push for women's sole role as mothers.
+With the government outlining what is said to be an ideal family, through the media, some women have responded by embracing this culture.
+As outlined in an article in The New Yorker, self-proclaimed "Advocate for Women" Alena Kate Pettitt has contributed to this by discussing her ambitions to serve her husband and claiming that women like her would have thrived in the 1950s, a time when she states that "Everyone wouldn't be asking me [Pettitt] when I'm going back to work."

+According to Wired in 2026, more and more wealthy young American men are tending to look for tradwives as partners, not only in red states, but also in blue states.